-The New York Empire State Manufacturing Index in the United States climbed 12.9 points from the previous month to +4.3 in July 2019, beating market expectations of +2, after posting the largest decline on record last month.
-New orders fell at softer pace (-1.5 vs -12.0 in June), and shipments increased (7.2 vs 9.7).
-Unfilled orders and inventories continued to move lower, while delivery times were longer.
-The employment index dropped to its lowest level in nearly three years (-9.6 vs -3.5).
-On the price front, input price increases continued to moderate somewhat (25.5 vs 27.8), while the pace of selling price increases remained modest (5.8 vs 6.8).
-Indexes assessing the six-month outlook indicated that firms were fairly optimistic about future conditions.
-NY Empire State Manufacturing Index in the United States averaged 8.74 Index Points from 2001 until 2019, reaching an all time high of 39 Index Points in April of 2004 and a record low of -34.40 Index Points in February of 2009.
+The New York Empire State Manufacturing Index in the United States fell 2.8 points from the previous month to +2.0 in September 2019, missing market expectations of +4.0.
+New orders were marginally higher than last month, and shipments grew modestly.
+Delivery times were steady, and inventories increased.
+Employment levels expanded, while the average workweek held steady.
+Both input prices and selling prices increased at a faster pace than last month.
+Indexes assessing the six-month outlook indicated that optimism about future conditions deteriorated noticeably, and capital spending plans weakened markedly.
+NY Empire State Manufacturing Index in the United States averaged 8.69 Index Points from 2001 until 2019, reaching an all time high of 39 Index Points in April of 2004 and a record low of -34.40 Index Points in February of 2009.